 In every city, all across the world, individuals have their own personal life-changing aspirations.
 They can range from losing weight to starting a business to traveling the world.
 But when they’re not supported by the people they care about most, they are prevented from doing the very things that make them feel worthy of their dreams.

-When a partner is supportive, we are more willing to explore and our self-esteem and confidence gets a boost, which allows us to go after our deepest desires.
-This not only improves the quality of our lives, but it also deepens and enhances our satisfaction within the relationship and our physical health.
+When a partner is supportive, we are more willing to explore and our self-esteem and confidence get a boost, which allows us to go after our deepest desires.
+This not only improves the quality of our lives but also deepens and enhances our satisfaction within the relationship and our physical health.